Table of Contents

 Cost of Printing:

-Black and white printers: Three cents per sheet of paper.
+Black and white printers: Four cents per page.
+Double sided printing gets a discount, seven cents per sheet of paper.

 |Black and white